Gilbert Armitage

-Gilbert Armitage was a British lawyer, critic and journalist who was associated with Percy Wyndham Lewis.
+Gilbert Armitage (c.
+1905 – 28 May 1967) was a British lawyer, critic and journalist who was associated with Percy Wyndham Lewis.

 Armitage wrote for the Yorkshire Post in the 1930s where he was a contemporary of Hugh Ross Williamson, Brooke Crutchley, Iverach MacDonald, Charles Davy and Colin Brooks.
 Among the journals that he contributed to were Scrutiny: A Quarterly Review, Julian Symons' Twentieth Century Verse and the English Review.
 He was a member of the Whitefriars and Coningsby clubs.

 Armitage's Banned in England was inspired by the 1932 trial and conviction of Count Geoffrey Potocki de Montalk for obscenity.

+Armitage died in Farnham Common on 28 May 1967 at the age of 62.